NHLOCAL/File-Sorter/README.md

 # File-Sorter
 Script to sort scattered files by type.

-The script is available in Hebrew and English
+The script is available in Hebrew and English.

 **Screenshot:**
 <div id="header" align="center">